makebit/FilterssApp/README.md

 among the high number of articles published every day online, is a common problem nowadays.

 The main components of the system are:
-● **Server side part **, exposing a set of APIs, that are used to perform operations on a relational database, which contains all the information about the user and the feeds;
+- **Server side part**, exposing a set of APIs, that are used to perform operations on a relational database, which contains all the information about the user and the feeds;
-● **Client side part** , the Android application, which tasks are to query the API, show the gathered informations and provide users a point of interaction with the service.
+- **Client side part**, the Android application, which tasks are to query the API, show the gathered informations and provide users a point of interaction with the service.
 The application is also in charge of gathering and parsing RSS feeds to retrieve and show articles.